doctorfree/nvim-lazyman/README.md

            All 2k AstroNvimStart Basic CodeArt Cosmic Ember Fennel HardHacker JustinLvim JustinNvim Kabin Kickstart Lamia Micah Normal NvPak Modern pde Rohit Scratch SingleFile BasicLsp BasicMason Extralight LspCmp Minimal StartBase Opinion StartLsp StartMason Modular
-    -X indicates install and initialize all 'Starter' configs -y indicates do not prompt, answer 'yes' to any prompt -z indicates do not run nvim after initialization -Z indicates do not install Homebrew, Neovim, or any other tools -K 'conf' indicates install 'conf' in development unsupported config
+    -X indicates install and initialize all 'Starter' configs -y indicates do not prompt, answer 'yes' to any prompt -Y indicates use the following arguments as 'name'/'value' to set Lazyman config For example: lazyman -Y theme kanagawa
+       If the 'name' argument is 'get' then the current value is returned -z indicates do not run nvim after initialization -Z indicates do not install Homebrew, Neovim, or any other tools -K 'conf' indicates install 'conf' in development unsupported config